BasioMeusPuga/twitchy/README.md

 **Requires streamlink, python >= 3.6, python-requests**

-This script hopefully fulfills the needs of the discerning git cloner who wants to watch Twitch, hates the CPU utilization of having a browser/flash running, and has only a terminal handy.
+This script hopefully fulfills the needs of the discerning git cloner who wants to watch Twitch, and hates the CPU utilization of having a browser/flash running, especially since the current status of hardware accelerated video on Linux browsers is somewhere between non existent and abysmal.

 Features:
 * Tracking of most watched channels.